By: Baruch Altman, AVP Technologies and Projects, LiveU and Chair, 5G-IA Trials & Pilots Working Group International Stream

 It’s been very important and valuable for us to have a voice at this level.
 Whatever develops with cellular networks, there’ll always be a strong need for LiveU multi-link adaptive video delivery for professional, stable, resilient video contribution and delivery.
 Remote production is further enhanced with our new two-way IP data delivery in parallel with real time uplink video transmission.

-As a result of the enhanced commercial and research exposure, we see, and believe strongly, in several main media and entertainment use cases (and variations upon them) benefitting from 5G using multi-camera remote production capabilities.
+As a result of the enhanced commercial and research exposure, we see, and believe strongly, in several main media and entertainment use cases (and variations upon them) benefiting from 5G using multi-camera remote production capabilities.

 We also took part in a multi-party 5G demonstration around the IBC timeframe last year.
 It took place as part of IBC Showcase 2020 and was designed to show proof-of-concept remote broadcast production.
 Broadcasters who participated included the BBC and ViacomCBS, who championed it, TV2 Denmark and others as well as network operators EE and VodafoneZiggo.
 The demonstration involved broadcasting live from RAI Amsterdam into ViacomCBS’ London studio with two camera feeds via LiveU’s new, multi-camera LU800.